dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
  that's
-actually encouraging what you guys said because if you're if you in the back your mind if somebody has a fears of a coming you know war government versus the cryptocurrency enthusiasts and the
+actually encouraging what you guys said because if you in the back your mind if somebody has a fears of a coming you know war government versus the cryptocurrency enthusiasts and the